apobekiaris/test/test.md

-# Taste five from the eXpandFramework/DevExpress.XAF Github repository
+# A taste from the eXpandFramework/DevExpress.XAF Github repository

 Why only the standalone packages?